ClintonMorrison/num-to-words/README.md

 # numToWords
 ## What is this?
 This library provides a method for converting arbitrary integers into english/british text.
-It's a fork from ClintonMorrison to implement the british notation with "and"

 For example:
 ```
     -1    ->    "negative one"
      4    ->    "four"
-123456    ->    "one hundred and twenty-three thousand, four hundred and fifty-six"
+123456    ->    "one hundred twenty-three thousand four hundred fifty-six"
 ```

 All positive and negative integers are supported.
 Floating point numbers are rounded to integers